Oghuz Khagan

-Oghuz Khagan or Oghuz Khan (Oğuz Kağan or Oğuz Han; Oğuz Xan or Oğuz Xaqan; Oğuz Han or Oğuz Kağan) is a legendary khan of the Turkic people and an eponymous ancestor of Oghuz Turks.
+Oghuz Khagan or Oğuz Khan (Oğuz Kağan or Oğuz Han; Oğuz Xan or Oğuz Xaqan; Oguz Han) is a legendary khan of the Turkic people and an eponymous ancestor of the Oghuz Turks.
 Some Turkic cultures use the legend of Oghuz Khan to describe their ethnic and tribal origins.
-The various versions of the narrative preserved in many different manuscripts have been published in numerous languages as listed below in the references.
-The narratives about him are often entitled Oghuzname, of which there are several traditions, describing his many feats and conquests, some of these tend to overlap with other Turkic epic traditions such as Seljukname and The Book of Dede Korkut.
+The various versions of the narrative preserved in many different manuscripts have been published in numerous languages, as listed in the references below.
+The narratives about him are often entitled Oghuzname, of which there are several traditions describing his many feats and conquests; some of these tend to overlap with other Turkic epic traditions, such as the Seljukname and The Book of Dede Korkut.
+Oğuz Khan was from the Balga tribe, the son of Qara Bey (Oğuz Bey), and later became a khan.

-The name of Oghuz Khan has been associated with Maodun, also known as Mete Han; the reason being that there is a remarkable similarity between the biography of Oghuz Khagan in the Turkic mythology and the biography of Maodun found in the Chinese historiography, which was first noticed by the Russo-Chuvash sinologist Hyacinth.
+The name of Oghuz Khan has been associated with Modu Chanyu, a Xiongnu leader.
+The reason for this is that there are similarities between the biography of Oghuz Khagan in Turkic mythology and the biography of Modu found in Chinese historiography, a theory first proposed by the Russo‑Chuvash sinologist Hyacinth.

 Legend

 According to a Turkic legend, Oghuz was born in Central Asia as the son of Qara Khan, leader of the Turkic people.
 He started talking as soon as he was born.
-He stopped drinking his mother's milk after the first time and asked for kymyz (an alcoholic beverage made with fermented horse milk) and meat.
-After that, he grew up supernaturally fast and in only forty days he became a young adult.
+He stopped drinking his mother's milk after the first time and asked for kymyz (an alcoholic beverage made from fermented mare's milk) and meat.
+After that, he grew up supernaturally fast, and in only forty days he became a young adult.
 At the time of his birth, the lands of the Turkic people were preyed upon by a dragon named Kiyant.
 Oghuz armed himself and went to kill the dragon.
-He set a trap for the dragon by hanging a freshly killed deer in a tree, then killed the great dragon with a bronze lance and cut off its head with a steel sword.
+He set a trap for the dragon by hanging a freshly killed deer in a tree; then he killed the great dragon with a bronze lance and cut off its head with a steel sword.

 After Oghuz killed Kiyant, he became a people's hero.
-He formed a special warrior band from the forty sons of forty Turkic begs (lords, chiefs), thus gathering the clans together.
-But his Chinese stepmother and half-brother, who was the heir to the throne, became intimidated by his power and convinced Qara Khan that Oghuz was planning to dethrone him.
+He formed a special warrior band from the forty sons of forty Turkic begs (lords or chiefs), thus gathering the clans together.
+However, his Chinese stepmother and half‑brother, who was the heir to the throne, became intimidated by his power and convinced Qara Khan that Oghuz was planning to dethrone him.
 Qara Khan decided to assassinate Oghuz at a hunting party.
-Oghuz learned about this plan and instead killed his father and became the khan.
-His stepmother and half-brother fled to Chinese lands.
+Oghuz learned of this plan and instead killed his father, becoming the khan.
+His stepmother and half‑brother fled to Chinese lands.